tilovashahrin/tilovashahrin/README.md

-## Hi there 👋 , I am a Data Engineer/Scientist.
+## Hi there 👋 , I am a Data Engineer.

 ### About me
 - 🎓 I am a Computer Science graduate and obtained the Data Science Diploma from BrainStation in April 2024.